Samillion/ModernZ/README.md

 <h1 align="center">ModernZ - A Sleek Alternative OSC for MPV</h1>

-A modern and feature-rich on-screen controller (OSC) for [mpv](https://mpv.io/).
-ModernZ enhances the default mpv experience while maintaining core functionality.
+A sleek and modern OSC for [mpv](https://mpv.io/), this project is a fork of ModernX designed to enhance functionality by adding more features, all while preserving the core standards of mpv's OSC.

 ![ModernZ OSC Screenshot](https://github.com/user-attachments/assets/57dc6e88-c222-4a62-b650-5ae6c88b4fc0)